MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-system-requirements.md

 ## Next steps

 - If you already connected vCenter to Azure Arc and want to add the AKS extension, see the [Quickstart: Deploy an AKS cluster using Azure CLI](aks-vmware-quickstart-deploy.md).
-- If your vCenter is not connected to Azure Arc and you want to add the AKS extension, see the [Quickstart: Connect VMware vCenter Server to Azure Arc using the help script](/azure/azure-arc/vmware-vsphere/quick-start-connect-vcenter-to-arc-using-script).
+- If your vCenter is not connected to Azure Arc and you want to add the AKS extension, see the [Quickstart: Connect VMware vCenter Server to Azure Arc using the helper script](/azure/azure-arc/vmware-vsphere/quick-start-connect-vcenter-to-arc-using-script).